You are at the top of the page

 Downstairs the rooms are on a more human scale – this is where William III really lived, displaying his prized possessions and entertaining his favourite people.

-William's private dining room is laid out as it would have been in 1700, towards the end of his life, when he sat surrounded by the famous Hampton Court Beauties paintings.
+His private dining room is laid out as it would have been in 1700, towards the end of his life, when he sat surrounded by the famous Hampton Court Beauties paintings.
+After dinner had been served the shutter would be dropped, leaving the King and his companions in complete privacy.

 Explore what's on